Piliii/Fxmanifest-Template/README.md

 ## Notes

 - Each vehicle should have its own folder under `data/`.
-- Also check out the `optional/` folder in this repos.
+- Also check out the `optional/` folder in this repo.